csc-training/portable-gpu-programming/openmp/05-poisson-async/solution/README.md

    on different streams.

-   With this asynchronous code, the run time has reduced from 2.5 to 1.9 seconds, so the run time is the same is without I/O step.
-The remaining difference is mostly due to the final write after the 5000th iteration which is timed also (a single write takes about 0.1-0.2 seconds).
+   With this asynchronous code, the run time has reduced from 2.5 to 1.9 seconds, so the run time is the same as without the I/O step.
+The remaining difference is mostly due to the final write after the 5000th iteration which is included in timing (a single write takes about 0.1-0.2 seconds).